 Localization with limited sensing

-Jason M. O'Kane, Steven M. LaValle
+Jason M. O'Kane and Steven M. LaValle

 IEEE Transactions on Robotics